UniMath/agda-unimath/HOWTO-INSTALL.md

 To use the `agda-unimath` library, you will need to have Agda and a code editor installed.
 This guide provides instructions for installing Agda as well as specific setup instructions for the editors Emacs and Visual Studio Code.
-By following the step-by-step directions, you will create a tailored working environment for using the library.
+By following theese step-by-step directions, you will create a tailored working environment for using the library.
 Additionally, we provide instructions for setting up your environment for making contributions to the library.